Adron/adron.github.io/_working/contents/talks/Building-Immutably-Continuous-Delivery-Minimal-Inputs-San-Francisco/index.md

 * Setting up and determining the deployment scenario on AWS & discussion of other infrastructure choices.
 * Deploying the application through the complete process of code, integrate, test, build, deploy.

+Here are the slides I used for the London version of this workshop, which I'll update these once I add a few updates and other assets on learning for the San Francisco workshop.
 The Workshop is broken into two sections.
 The slide deck for the first section is below.

 <iframe src="https://docs.google.com/presentation/d/1X5gViz85wrmcdFvrpFddrJqrckiUCuXcR7s3AEJiSMQ/embed?start=true&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>